-Possible alternative approaches to the dry year problem
+Alternative approaches to the dry year problem

 Non-hydro options are also being explored as possible ways to resolve the dry year problem in a 100% renewable electricity system.
 A multi-technology ‘portfolio approach’ is being explored through a detailed business case in Phase 2.

-Early in Phase 1, an initial long-list of alternative approaches was developed.
-The long-list was screened against criteria and feedback received through targeted external engagement, and in consultation with the Technical Reference Group.
+Early in Phase 1, an initial long list of alternative approaches was developed.
+The long list was screened against criteria and feedback received through targeted external engagement, and in consultation with the Technical Reference Group.

 Alternative technologies were identified as having the technical potential to help manage dry year risk.
 They were assessed for their ability to provide long-term, large-scale renewable energy storage and their applicability in a New Zealand context.